 The timely use of health care services helps achieve greater health outcomes for individuals and communities, but barriers to clinical care due to lack of available resources hinders more positive health outcomes.

 The coronavirus pandemic made the challenge of physician shortages an immediate concern.
 A number of states addressed these shortages by modifying their licensing laws to allow healthcare personnel to offer their services across state lines.
 Temporary changes in licensing and patient privacy laws also increased use of telehealth services in an effort to provide non-urgent care to patients in their homes.
+Telehealth has been most impactful for expanding access to mental health and substance abuse resources.
+Telehealth accounted for 10% of overall doctors’ visits in spring 2020, but 40% of mental health appointments.
 These strategies in the long term could serve as “effective means to reach medically underserved” populations.

 Health behaviors “are actions taken by individuals that affect health or mortality,” such as smoking, physical activity, sleep, or adherence to medical treatments.
 These behaviors are linked to personal responsibility just as much as they are to social and economic conditions that shape or limit choice.
 For example, there are “‘statistically significant negative relationships’ between active travel (walking and cycling) and self-reported obesity as well as between active travel and diabetes.”
 However, available infrastructure (roads and sidewalks) and community safety can influence personal decisions about active travel.